Kafkamorph/DOA-Mapper/README.md

 This was too much, and I went to the forum.
 Trying for them to move their lazy ass and do something.
 They didn't.
 I started getting pissed.

-REMINDER: many people buy rubies who allows them to have a job.
+REMINDER: many people buy rubies who allows them (Kabam) to have a job.
 They are breaking the EULA, TOS and all Dev101 rules by not even trying to keep their users' data safe.

 I posted on the forums that this flaw existed.